hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

-We work with two-dimensional piles for simplicity.
+We work with two-dimensional piles for simplicity, with

 #### 3.4.
 Drilling for patterns <a id="sec-3-4" name="sec-3-4"></a>